 Dr. Linda Williams is working to implement evidence to improve stroke care and outcomes.
 Her primary research interests are developing quality of life measurement methods, evaluating the relationship between post-stroke depression and quality of life, and measuring and improving the quality of stroke care at the system level.

-A nationally recognized expert stroke treatment and clinical quality improvement, she earned her MD degree from Indiana University School of Medicine.
+A nationally recognized expert in stroke treatment and clinical quality improvement, she earned her MD degree from Indiana University School of Medicine.
 She is a staff physician at the Richard L. Roudebush VA Medical Center with more than 20 years of service to the Veterans Health Administration.